 Within Marxism the crucial pay-off of a theory of history is its application to the specific case of understanding the logic of capitalist development.
 Historical materialism is not just a general theory of all of human history; it is also a specific theory of the trajectory capitalist history.
 Indeed, one might argue that this is the very heart of classical Marxism: a theory about the historical trajectory of the development of capitalism culminating in a revolutionary rupture which leads to socialism.
 The theory is based on two causal chains, both rooted in the internal dynamics of capitalism as a mode of production.
-One causal chain leads from the contradictions between forces and relations of production within capitalist development through the falling rate of profit to the fettering of the forces of production within capitalism and thus the long term nonsustainability of capitalism; the other causal chain leads through the growth of the working class to the increasing capacity to transform capitalism of those historic agents with an interest in such transformation.
+One causal chain leads from the contradictions between forces and relations of production within capitalism and thus the long term nonsustainability of capitalism; the other causal chain leads through the growth of the working class to the increasing capacity to transform capitalism of those historic agents with an interest in such transformation.
 The coincidence of these two causal chains makes a rupture in capitalism desirable and possible.